Civil (General) Mediation Instructions

 3. Selection and Requests to Change Mediators: Court-Appointed Mediators are designated by the court and named in the Scheduling Order.
 If a party or counsel has a conflict with the mediator in the case, a request to change the mediator must be submitted to the DCM Coordinator within 30 days after the conflict is known.
 By written request and mutual agreement of all parties, the Court-Appointed Mediator named in the Scheduling Order may be replaced with a new Court-Appointed Mediator or private mediator if submitted to the DCM Coordinator within 30 days of the assignment date.
 Mediators will not be changed after the 30 days unless there is good cause.

 4. Mediation Fees: Payment for mediation services is due prior to or at the initial mediation session.
-The fee for mediation is $200 per hour, split between/among the parties or as otherwise agreed.
+The fee for mediation is $200 per hour, split between the sides or as otherwise agreed.
 A maximum of two hours of mediation will be held and billed in each case.
 If a party wishes to continue beyond the two hours, all parties must agree and the mediation fee will remain at $200 per hour, prorated for the time.
 The parties and the mediator may also agree to end the mediation session before the expiration of two hours if all agree that no more progress is likely to be made in the mediation session.
 If parties end the mediation session before the expiration of two hours, the fee for mediation remains $400.

 5. Attendance at Mediation: It is mandatory for all attorneys and parties with actual settlement authority to attend and participate in the mediation conference.
 Parties, attorneys and adjusters are hereby notified that failure to attend and fully participate in the mediation, without further Court Order exempting such attendance, will result in the imposition of the full mediation fee and may also result in the imposition of sanctions, additional fees and costs, as well as findings of contempt with resulting penalties at a court hearing.
 Any insurance carrier, directly or indirectly involved in the outcome of the case, must designate a company representative with settlement authority to attend the mediation conference.